Ellopunk/public_talks/README.md

   - Confessions of a Sysadmin
 * Texas Linuxfest
   - Containers 101
   - Confessions of a Sysadmin
+ * San Antonio Developers Meetup
+  - Mentorship and Goal setting
+ * Bsides San Antonio
+  - Confessions of a Sysadmin
  * The Blind Hacker Chairty Stream June 22, 2019